misyltoad/redgpu/README.md

 ## Updates:

+* Apr 22, 2020: REDGPU SDK from Apr 20, 2020 is updated to v1.0.12.
+Minor changes to `redgpu.h`, `history.txt` is added to the `sdk` folder.

 * Apr 20, 2020: REDGPU SDK v1.0.11 from April 20, 2020 is released.

 * Mar 19, 2020: REDGPU SDK from March 13, 2020 is updated to v1.0.10.
 Support for 32-bit Windows 7 and Visual Studio 2005 is added.
 Tested to work with the last 32-bit NVIDIA driver version 391.35.